ZeroSharp/zerosharp.github.com/source/_posts/2018-09-10-my-essential-visual-studio-tools-and-extensions.markdown

 categories: [visualstudio]
 ---

 This is part two of a series of posts about the software and tools I find invaluable.
-See Part 1 [here](/essential-applications).
+See [part 1](/essential-applications) and [part 3](/my-essential-web-applications).

 ## CodeRush
 I've been using DevExpress [CodeRush](https://www.devexpress.com/products/coderush/) since 2005.
 Check out [this video tutorial](https://youtu.be/v5-MVSoqCnU) for a lightening tour of a lot of the features, and look at the DevExpress youtube channel for [a load of other tutorials](https://www.youtube.com/playlist?list=PL8h4jt35t1wgawacCN9wmxq1EN36CNUGk).